Banking Services in Thailand

 When you have a current or saving account, or opened a fixed deposit account, you will be issued a passbook.
 Do not expect to get monthly statements at home.
 The money in your accounts is printed in your passbook, and can be updated at the bank or through electronic utilities installed close to some ATM machines.
 If you earn more than 20,000 baht interest on your account, you are liable to pay 15% interest on the money earned (automatically deducted).

 Making payments through Thai banks can be a bit tedious.
 You can pay your electricity bills, phone bills and the like online.
 The strangest problem arises when you need to make payment to an account at another bank.
 Large fees are charged by the banks for this rather basic service (usually around 200 baht).
-So, in practice, if you need to make a payment to a Bangkok Bank account, you will need to go physically to that bank, and pay there with cash in person to avoid exorbitant fees.
+So, in practice, if you need to make a payment to a Bangkok Bank account, you will need to go physically to that bank, and pay there with cash in person to avoid high fees.

 ATMs are ubiquitous along Bangkok's streets, in supermarkets and department stores etc.